-Primary hyperparathyroidism is most often caused by a single parathyroid adenoma (tumor).
+Single parathyroid adenoma (tumor) is the most common cause of primary hyperparathyroidism.
 Other possible causes include multiple-gland hyperplasia, multiple adenomas, or parathyroid carcinoma.
-There appears to be key proto-oncogenes and tumor suppressor genes implicated in the pathogenesis of parathyroid adenomas.
+There appear to be critical proto-oncogenes and tumor suppressor genes implicated in the pathogenesis of parathyroid adenomas.

 Patients with hyperparathyroidism cannot regulate parathyroid hormone levels according to calcium.
 Elevated parathyroid hormone levels lead to increased intestinal calcium absorption, calcium reabsorption in the kidney, and bone turnover.
 This results in high serum calcium levels in most cases.
 Excessively high serum calcium often causes hypertension, kidney stones, constipation, abdominal pain, and depression.
-High bone turnover can lead to decreased bone-mineral density (osteoporosis), which is a risk factor for hip fractures.
+High bone turnover can lead to decreased bone mineral density (osteoporosis), a risk factor for hip fractures.

-Secondary hyperparathyroidism is defined as hyperparathyroidism occurring as a result of another underlying disease.
+Secondary hyperparathyroidism is hyperparathyroidism occurring as a result of another underlying disease.
 The most common cause of secondary hyperparathyroidism is chronic kidney disease (CKD).
 Impaired kidney function results in calcium, phosphate, and vitamin D regulation.
-All of these elements play an important role in calcium metabolism and ultimately lead to increase parathyroid hormone response.
+These elements play an essential role in calcium metabolism and ultimately lead to increased parathyroid hormone response.

 How Common is Hyperparathyroidism?

 Primary hyperparathyroidism is the 3rd most common hormone (endocrine) disorder.
 It is the most common cause of hypercalcemia.
-The condition often requires referral to an endocrinology and ear, nose, and throat specialist.
+The condition often requires referral to an endocrinologist and an ear, nose, and throat specialist.